Hilbert Space Black Hole Analog: Unidirectional Transport without Driving: Model and Methods

-To prepare the initial quantum state, we employ a two-step protocol that ensures the bosons are initially localized away from the barrier region [see Fig.~\ref{fig:model}].
-First, we introduce a cooling barrier configuration where all sites experience a strong confining potential of height $3h$, except for the pre-barrier sites (sites 1 through $L/2-1$) which remain at zero potential.
-This creates an effective trapping region in the left half of the lattice.
-For example for $L=6$, this localizes bosons on sites 1 and 2, with sites 3--6 experiencing the $3h$ barrier, creating an effective trapping region in the left half of the lattice.
-We then obtain the ground state of the system under this cooling barrier configuration.
-In the second step, we perform a quantum quench by instantaneously switching from the cooling barrier to the asymmetric triangular barrier configuration given by Eqs.~\eqref{eq:ext_pot_a} or~\eqref{eq:ext_pot_b}.
-When particles are initialized from the left (pre-barrier region), configuration in Fig.~\ref{fig:model}(a) corresponds to tunneling from the ``vertical side'' (encountering height $h$ first, then $h/2$), while configuration in Fig.~\ref{fig:model}(b) corresponds to the ``angled side'' (encountering $h/2$ first, then $h$) This preparation protocol ensures that all bosons initially reside on one side of the barrier, allowing us to study the subsequent tunneling dynamics and the emergence of the directional transport phenomena.
+{To prepare the initial quantum state, we employ a two-step protocol that ensures the bosons are initially localized away from the barrier region [see Fig.~\ref{fig:model}].
+First, we introduce a localizing barrier configuration where all sites experience a strong confining potential of height $3h$, except for the sites on one side of the asymmetric barrier which remain at zero potential.
+The precise value $3h$ is chosen to be sufficiently large compared to the tunneling scale $J$ and the barrier height $h$, ensuring negligible occupation of the high-potential region.
+To study transport from the left~[see Fig.~\ref{fig:model}(a)], the localizing barrier confines bosons to sites 1 through $L/2-1$; to study transport from the right~[see Fig.~\ref{fig:model}(b)], a mirrored localizing barrier confines bosons to sites $L/2+2$ through $L$.
+We then obtain the ground state of the system under the respective localizing barrier configuration.
+In the second step, we perform a quantum quench by instantaneously switching from the localizing barrier to the fixed asymmetric triangular barrier given by Eq.~\eqref{eq:ext_pot}.
+This preparation protocol allows us to study transport through a single, fixed barrier Hamiltonian for both incident directions, directly demonstrating the emergence of unidirectional transport.}

 The key observable for characterizing directional transport is the population imbalance